Noticing error code 229 on your Lennox® furnace?

 This indicates your furnace is ignited at high speed because its low pressure switch couldn’t close.

 It’s important to let a professional like one from Service Experts Heating & Air Conditioning in Roanoke work on repairing or replacing this part.
-Our technicians are NATE certified, which means they’re ready to fix a furnace error like the one you’re experiencing.
+Our technicians are ACE certified, which means they’re ready to fix a furnace error like the one you’re experiencing.

 We want you to be completely satisfied with our furnace repair in Roanoke.
 That’s why we back all of our work with a one-year 100% Satisfaction Guarantee.*

 How a Low-Fire Pressure Switch Works

 Two-stage furnaces have various pressure switches to help the system to run at different speeds—and use less energy.
 These switches also ensure your furnace runs safely and vents excess gases from the heat exchanger.

 What Happens When a Low-Fire Pressure Switch Doesn’t Work

 Your low pressure switch may not be operating right if your furnace inducer motor switches on in high speed and high ignition, then loses speed and enters into low-fire mode about 30 seconds later.